trsav/gradient-descent/README.md

-# Gradient Descent optimization using finite difference approximations within Python
+# Gradient Descent optimisation using finite difference approximations within Python

 ## Gradient Descent Background
-Gradient descent is an optimization algorithm that locates an optimal solution of a function by exploiting information about the functions derivatives.
+Gradient descent is an optimisation algorithm that locates an optimal solution of a function by exploiting information about the functions derivatives.
  Quite simply every iteration of the algorithm the following is performed:

 The gradient at the current 'position' is found.
 Here through the use of a finite difference approximation.